dhutchison/dhutchison.github.io/_posts/2014-02-09-the-past-the-present-and-the-future.markdown

 - writing
 - career
 layout: post
-summary: Is it time for change?
+description: Is it time for change?
 tags:
 - Podcasts
 - Personal